 Normally, students will complete graduation requirements in four (4) years.
 In order to receive a diploma and graduate, a student must fulfill the requirements of one (1) graduation pathway that has been approved by State law and this Board and must meet the school requirements for basic course-work and earn the total number of minimum credits.
+Students must acquire a minimum of two graduation seals, with one being a state identified seal.
 For students enrolled in special education, the criteria for graduation and the extent of participation in the State-mandated assessment tests will be determined by their IEP team.
 Please note the Greene County Career Center does not issue diplomas.
 Students graduate from their respective high schools.